 c) an injury is sustained or property damaged in the course of the ride or as a result of taking part in the ride;

 (d) any changes are made to the route or conduct of the ride for safety or operational reasons or as otherwise required for the safe and proper carrying out of the event; except for death or personal injury caused by their negligence, fraud or fraudulent misrepresentation, or any other matter for which it would be illegal or unlawful for them to exclude or attempt to exclude their liability.

-The organisers may cancel any rides at their discretion.
+The organiser may cancel any rides at their discretion.
 They will endeavour to give as much notice as possible of any cancellations.
-The organisers accept no liability for any costs incurred as a result of the cancellation.
+The organiser accepts no liability for any costs incurred as a result of the cancellation.

-We ask participants not to wear earphones to listen to music while taking part in a ride.
+Riders must not wear earphones while taking part in a ride.